 All assessments must be conducted in line with the 1st4sport Level 3 Certificate in Understanding Sports Performance (QCF) Assessor/Verifier Guidance to Delivery and Assessment.

-Learners must successfully achieve all units in order to achieve the qualification.
+Students must successfully achieve all units in order to achieve the qualification.

-Learners will only achieve a pass if they are successful in all nine units.
+Students will only achieve a pass if they are successful in all nine units.

-The recognised centre is required to ensure that learners who are unsuccessful in any aspect of assessment are offered a maximum of two opportunities to resit the appropriate assessment component within their period of registration (three years).
+The recognised centre is required to ensure that students who are unsuccessful in any aspect of assessment are offered a maximum of two opportunities to resit the appropriate assessment component within their period of registration (three years).

 All reassessments must be conducted in accordance with the assessment specification.